Gourabbabu/Social-Media-Automation-Bot/README.md

-echo "# 🤖 Social Media AutoPost Bot
+# 🤖 Social Media AutoPost Bot

 A smart AI-powered chatbot that takes a simple text prompt, generates an engaging social media post, and automatically publishes it to your chosen platform (e.g., Twitter, LinkedIn, Instagram).